keensam04/personal-homepage/content/authors/admin/_index.md

 During this time, I had been working on ingestion pipeline for timeseries data which would then be used for analytics.
 Curious as I was, I wanted to try out analytics and got into data science.

-The below image best describes me as a data scientist
+The below image best describes me as a data science enthusiast

 ![](/author/saman-tamkeen/dunning–kruger_effect.png)